 - Local imperfections for individual members

 The assumed shape of the global imperfections may be derived from the elastic buckling mode of a structure in the plane of buckling considered.
 For frames sensitive to buckling in a sway mode the effect of imperfections are allowed for in frame analysis by means of an equivalent imperfection in the form of an initial sway.
 Clause 5.3.2 presents how these imperfections are determined.
+The use of Equivalent Horizontal Forces (EHF) is recommended.

 Local imperfections for individual members are accounted for in member resistance calculations.